Nikos Pentzaropoulos: Return to Panionios

 Pentzaropoulos returned to Greece, disappointed and embittered in 1953.
-He had an welcome was at Larissa station and after a while he came back to action with Panionios.
-However his performances didn't remind his previous impressive form that gave him the nickname "the flying goalkeeper" and disappointed he retired from football at the age of only 28.
+He was welcomed at the Larissa railway station and after a while he came back to action with Panionios.
+However, his performances didn't resemble his previous impressive form that gave him the nickname "the flying goalkeeper" and his disappointment was such that he retired from football at the age of only 28.

 International career

-Pentzaropoulos had a total of 11 games with Greece, while also playing in 3 friendly matches against Turkey with an Athens Mixed Team.
-He made his debut as on 28 November 1948, in a friendly match against Turkey, entering as a substitute in the second half with his team losing 1–2 and the score remained as it was until the end of the match.
-During the period 1949–1952 Pentzaropoulos played 8 matches, all of which were for the Mediterranean Cup against Egypt (1–3), Italy B (2–3, 0–3), France B (0–1), Syria (8–0) and Turkey (1–2, 3–1, 1–0).
+Pentzaropoulos had a total of 11 games with Greece, while he also competed in 3 friendly matches against Turkey with an Athens Mixed Team.
+He made his debut on 28 November 1948, in a friendly match against Turkey, entering as a substitute in the second half with his team losing 1–2 and the score remained as it was until the end of the match.
+From 1949 to 1952 Pentzaropoulos played 8 matches, all of which were for the Mediterranean Cup against Egypt (1–3), Italy B (2–3, 0–3), France B (0–1), Syria (8–0) and Turkey (1–2, 3–1, 1–0).

 Afterwards, he became a member of the Olympic team in 1952 Summer Olympics at Helsinki, where he made his greatest performance in Tampere.
-On 15 July 1952, in the match against the Denmark, at the presence of 7,000 people Pentzaropoulos made the greatest game of his career, making a lot of interventions against the hammering shots of the Danish footballers.
+On 15 July 1952, in the match against the Denmark, at the presence of 7,000 spectators Pentzaropoulos made the greatest game of his career, making numerous saves against the hammering shots of the Danish footballers.
 Eventually the match ended in a 1–2 defeat and Greece were eliminated, but Pentzaropoulos was cheered by the crowd.
 He was called the "Hero of Tampere" from the Greek journalists who were constantly posting glowing articles dedicated to him, while the international press was accordingly encomiastic, with many European newspapers publishing articles with the title "The New Zamora was born", comparing him, with the greatest goalkeeper at the time.
-His last match with Greece was on 25 July 1952, after their elimination from the tournament, against United Kingdom in a 4–2 win.
+His last international match was on 25 July 1952, after their elimination from the tournament, against Great Britain which ended in a 4–2 win.

 Managerial career

-The later years, Pentzaropoulos was involved with coaching and after that he coached the youth team of Panionios.
+In his later years, Pentzaropoulos enacted with coaching and after that he coached the youth team of Panionios.
+He also served as the manager of the men's team in 1957, 1974 and 1978.
+On 11 August 1969 he was hired at Acharnaikos.
+On 28 July 1970 he took charge of the bench of Ilioupolis.

+Personal life and death

+Pentzaropoulos had a wife named Vasiliki and a daughter named Eirini.
 He envisioned the establishment of a goalkeeping school.
-In a short time before his death, Pentzaropoulos taught his secrets to the young Antonis Manikas, which in a few years later praised his teacher after he saved 15 penalties in 3 years, becoming an international.
+In a short time before his death, Pentzaropoulos taught his secrets to the young Antonis Manikas, who a few years later praised his former mentor after saving 15 penalties in 3 years, becoming an international.
+He died on 29 March 1979, at the age of only 52 from cancer, failing to witness Panionios conquering the Greek Cup, a few months later.
+The news of his death spread throughout the country and the sports press was showing long time features.